 It’s a sunny June afternoon and several women from the 14th Street Community Center are hanging the long sections of bright orange paper that comprise the Memorial Wall, which is hung on the south wall of the gymnasium.
 There are calls for different kinds of adhesives, questions about the height of placement, and discussions about the proper technique for securing the paper to painted brick.
-Two women stand on benches to adhere the wide strips of colored paper while two more stand on the ground behind them with their hands raised, propping the women up and ensuring that no one loses her balance.
+Two women stand on benches to adhere the wide strips of brightly-colored paper while two more stand on the ground behind them with their hands raised, propping the women up and ensuring that no one loses her balance.
 The paper is secured with the utmost care: wrinkles and dimples are smoothed out prior to taping.
 Conversations take place, meanwhile—one woman is having her dress tailored for the Fire & Ice ball, another is telling stories about someone whose name is listed on the Memorial Wall.
 The North End Super Reunion Memorial Wall is a huge undertaking, and it’s only a part of the four-day-long celebration coordinated by the North End Super Reunion Committee.
 The Memorial Wall is s significant feature of the event, as it lists the names and includes photographs of North End community members who have passed on since the last Reunion.
 Over the next several days, attendees will scan the entries, reminiscing about their friends and loved ones.

 During summer of 2017, the Ohio State University Center for Folklore Studies partnered with the 14th Street Community Center and Dr. Drew Feight of the Digital History Lab at Shawnee State University to document the history of Portsmouth’s North End Super Reunion (NESR), a quadrennial (meaning, occurring every four years) homecoming that brings together current and former residents of the North End, a historically African American neighborhood in Portsmouth, Ohio.
 The NESR is organized by an all-volunteer team of residents who log countless hours to make this event meaningful for their friends and families.